 Once a caregiver is certain that their situation qualifies for the IRS dependency test, they can start creating an itemized deduction of relevant expenses, including medical expenses.
 Medical expenses are often some of the most significant costs faced by senior caregivers today.
 They constitute one of the biggest categories of expenses that must be calculated when tax season rolls around.
 The first thing that senior caregivers need to do is to have a clear understanding of what medical expenses technically are.
 According to the IRS, medical expenses include:

 "the costs of diagnosis, cure, mitigation, treatment or prevention of diseases, and the costs for treatments affecting any part or function of the body."

-On the other hand, if a caregiver pays for more than 50% of their relative's care, then they can make deductions.
-First, the senior needs to have less than $4,000 per year in gross income and they cannot be filing a joint tax return.
+On the other hand, if a caregiver pays for more than 50% of their relative's care, they can make deductions.
+First, the senior needs to have less than $4,150 per year in gross income and cannot be filing a joint tax return.
 If the senior does not meet these qualifications, then the caregiver cannot claim that they are a dependent and get the coordinating deductions, but they can still claim their medical expenses.

 Long-Term Care Insurance